frichickens/Some-Simple-AI-Algorithms/README.md

 # Some-Simple-AI-Algorithms
-- Some simple AI Algorithms created by Pygame
+- Some simple AI Algorithms created by Pygame.

+- It took me about a month for these projects (fully understand about these algorithms and adjust the code).

 - I have done 2 projects in grade 10: